jhsu802701/tutorial-rails-omniauth/02-login.md

 * Enter the command "test1".
 Now the tests won't even run simply because ":omniauthable" is not specified in the user model.

 ## Making the User Model Omniauthable
-* In the list of devise modules in app/models/user.rb, add the following attributes to the list of devise modules:
+* In the list of devise modules in app/models/user.rb, add the following attributes:
 ```
 :omniauthable, omniauth_providers: [:facebook, :github, :google_oauth2, :twitter]
 ```